 More than 7,500 islands compose the Philippines.
-Apart from the lush flora that remains untouched by modernization, the country is home to stunning waterfalls and many of the best beaches in the world.
-The spectacular tourist destinations in the Philippines are plenty, and caves in the country are fast becoming rising stars of its tourism.
+Apart from the lush flora that remains untouched by modernisation, the country is home to stunning waterfalls and many of the best beaches in the world.
+The spectacular tourist destinations in the country are plenty, and caves in the Philippines are fast becoming rising stars in its tourism.

-Rich in history, legends, and even myths, these caves are mystical as they are beautiful.
+Rich in history, legends, and even myths, caves in the Philippines are mystical as they are beautiful.
 However, tourists and illegal excavators, who could possibly damage the caves, are a great worry for preservationists.

 In 2012, the country placed 158 caves under the protection of the Department of Environment and Natural Resources.
 This ensures the protection of these caves from vandals, looters, and even treasure hunters.
 Only experienced spelunkers, researchers, and scientists are granted access to 118 of the caves, while the rest are open for ordinary visitors.

-The following caves are open to the public and considered the best for tourism.
+The following caves in the Philippines are open to the public and considered the best for tourism.

 1. Puerto Princesa Subterranean River National Park

 This subterranean river is a UNESCO World Heritage Site and one of the New Seven Wonders of Nature.
-People believe that the snaking underwater river is the longest in the world, while the cave also has 8.2 kilometres of the navigable river that flows right out of the South China Sea.
-You’ll see a limestone karst mountain landscape as you traverse through the cave.
+People believe that the snaking underwater river is the longest in the world, while the cave also has 8.2 kilometres of navigable waters that flows right out of the West Philippine Sea.
+You’ll see a limestone karst mountain landscape as you traverse the cave.
 Given its size, the locals have yet to discover its cavernous parts.

 2. Tabon Caves, Palawan

-This group of caves is named after the local bird, Tabon Scrubfowl.
-The cave was also unofficially dubbed as the Philippine’s Cradle of Civilization when the oldest human bones were found by explorers.
+This group of caves in the Philippines is named after the local bird, the Tabon scrubfowl.
+The cave was also unofficially dubbed the Philippine’s Cradle of Civilisation when the oldest human bones were found by explorers.

-The skullcap of a Tabon Man, who is approximately 24,000 years old, was found in this cave.
-Items that were excavated were burial jars, earthenware, and jade ornaments to name a few.
-You will find approximately 215 caves are in this area, but only 29 have been explored.
+The skullcap of a Tabon Man, approximately 24,000 years old, was found in this cave.
+Items excavated were burial jars, earthenware, and jade ornaments, to name a few.
+You will find around 215 caves in this area, but only 29 have been explored.
 Seven of these are open to the general public.
-The fact that the modern man is able to step into one of the oldest “homes” in the country makes it more alluring to adventurers.
+The fact that the modern man can step into one of the oldest “homes” in the country makes it more alluring to adventurers.

 3. Hinagdanan Cave, Bohol

-Many caves are dark and dank with bats as main inhabitants but Bohol’s Hinagdanan Cave is different.
-Sunlight filters through from the holes in its ceiling, giving the cave a mystic glow, and birds, which are the cave’s main inhabitants sleep in the small holes found on the ceiling.
+Many caves are dark and dank, with bats as the main inhabitants, but Bohol’s Hinagdanan Cave is different.
+Sunlight filters through the ceiling’s holes, giving the cave a mystic glow.
+Birds, the cave’s main inhabitants, sleep in these holes.

 The area’s owner accidentally discovered the cave.
 He saw a hole and threw a rock to check it.
-Thereafter, a water lagoon was discovered, along with its beautiful stalagmites that add to the cave’s charm.
+Thereafter, he found a water lagoon, along with its beautiful stalagmites that add to the cave’s charm.

 Swimming is discouraged in the lagoon due to a high level of limestone pollutants.
 However, some visitors still attempt to jump into its waters.